RobbinDG/rust-projects/message-queue/README.md

 ## Feature To-Do List
 - [ ] Disconnect senders and receivers when queue is deleted.
-- [ ] Connect queues and apply filters, routers, etc. to them.
 - [ ] Persist queues and queue configuration.
 - [ ] Support other stream types over `StreamIO`.
-- [ ] Monitor messages / sec (graph?).
 - [ ] Add customisation.
   - [x] TTL.
   - [ ] Max capacity.
 - [x] Dead lettering.
-- [ ] Send messages in queue to DLX on deletion.
+- [x] Send messages in queue to DLX on deletion.
 - [ ] Reconnect on disconnect admin panel.
   - [ ] Better information on connection state.
-- [ ] Filtering on topics on the receiving end, i.e. creating topics and subtopics.
+- [x] Filtering on topics on the receiving end, i.e. creating topics and subtopics.
 - [ ] Messages with payloads other than strings (JSON, YAML, XML, etc.).
-- [ ] Logs are (also) messages onto a topic.
+- [x] Logs are (also) messages onto a topic.